Big-Life-Lab/phes-ef-scope-private/UPDATING_WEBSITE.md

 When you click "Run workflow":

-1. ✅ GitHub pulls the latest Excel data
+1. ✅ GitHub checks out the repository (including Excel file)
-2. ✅ Extracts data to CSV files
+2. ✅ Extracts data from Excel to CSV files
 3. ✅ Validates the data structure
 4. ✅ Renders the Quarto website
 5. ✅ Publishes to GitHub Pages
 6. ✅ Website is live!

-**No software installation needed on your computer!**
+**Important:** For the workflow to use updated Excel data, you must first commit the Excel file to git (see Technical Users section below).

 ---